neondatabase/website/content/docs/guides/logical-replication-alloydb.md

 2. Scroll down to the **Instances in your cluster** section.
 3. Click **Edit Primary**.
 4. Select the **Enable public IP** checkbox to allow connections over the public internet.
 5. Under **Authorized external networks**, enter the Neon IP addresses you want to allow.
-Add an entry for each of NAT gateway IP addresses associated with your Neon project's region.
-Neon has 3 to 6 IP addresses per region for this outbound communication, corresponding to each availability zone in the region.
-See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses by region.
+Add an entry for each of the NAT gateway IP addresses associated with your Neon project's region.
+Neon has 3 to 6 IP addresses per region, corresponding to each availability zone.
+See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for the IP addresses.

    <Admonition type="note">
-   AlloyDB requires that addresses are specified in CIDR notation.
+   AlloyDB requires addresses to be specified in CIDR notation.
 You can do so by appending `/32` to the NAT Gateway IP address; for example: `18.217.181.229/32`
    </Admonition>

-   In the example shown below, you can see that three addresses were added in CIDR format by appending adding `/32`.
+   In the example shown below, you can see that three addresses were added in CIDR format by appending `/32`.

    ![AlloyDB network configuration](/docs/guides/alloydb_network_config.png)